 Instructions

-- In a large bowl mix together flour, salt, then add yogurt and oil, in a separate cup mix yeast with sugar in warm water, pour over everything else and start kneading until the mix gets doughy and easy to work with.
+- In a large bowl mix together flour, salt, then add yogurt and oil, in a separate cup mix yeast with sugar in warm water, then pour over the flour mixture and start kneading.

-- Rub the bowl with some oil and also add rub oil on the dough itself while keeping it as one big round shape then cover the bowl with plastic wrapping and a blanket and let it rest for about an hour.
+- Rub the bowl with some oil and also add few drops of oil on the dough itself while keeping it as one big round shape.

 - Meanwhile start preparing the meat stuffing, place the meat in a pot and on high heat while continuing stirring let the meat cook until the red color turns into more brownish.
 This step will take about 15 minutes.
 Once done, place the meat in a strainer to get all the water out.